AhmadGoly/mycache/readme.md

 ### My Cache

-* I'm using this path to store my cache files. don't explore it :p
+* using this path to store my cache files.